tencent cloud

 Specify the displayed language

 If you need to specify the language for the TUIKit interface, you need to call the following code during Application initialization to set it.
-For example, to set it to English:
+For example, to set it to Simplified Chinese:

 public class MyApplication extends Application {